percona/pxb-docs/docs/reduction-in-locks.md

 ### Limitations

-* Certain DDL operations consume significant resources, and xtrabackup simultaneously requires I/O to copy and read files.
+* Certain DDL operations consume significant resources, and xtrabackup requires I/O to copy and read files simultaneously.
 This requirement can increase resource demand from DDL operations during the backup process.

 * The master key rotation with the `ALTER INSTANCE ROTATE INNODB MASTER KEY` is prohibited while backup is in progress.